Selecting the Right Crystal

 An example of when a larger crystal might be needed would be if you and a group of people wanted to do some healing for the planet, or for a hurricane-damaged area in

-your city, etc. Using a larger crystal in this instance would be appropriate.
+your city, etc. Using a larger crystal in this instance would be appropriate because you need something that can handle a lot of input and energy.

 You will see that many of the crystals I sell on this website are not that large at all.